Our Curriculum Intent

 |Art, Design and Food||2||2|

 At Iveshead we offer a three year Key Stage 4.
-This is to allow students to study a wider range of subjects at GCSE.
-Student will continue to study English, Mathematics, Science, BPE and PE and will be able to choose four other subjects.
+This allows students to study a wider range of subjects at GCSE.
+Students will continue to study English, Mathematics, Science, BPE and PE and will be able to choose four other subjects.
 To ensure that all students continue to have the chance to learn about different cultures and the world we live in, all students will follow the EBAC and study a modern language and either history or geography.

 Time allocation for subjects in Key Stage 4 (hours)

 |Science- triple or trilogy||5||5.5||5.5|